umd-lib/reciprocal-borrowing-vagrant/README.md

 The Apache HTTP server, Git, Shibboleth, and Passenger Phusion were installed via the "yum" package manager.
 See https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxRPMInstall for information about installing Shibboleth via yum.

 Ruby is installed system-wide via yum.
-The RVM (Ruby Version Manager - https://rvm.io/) is installed on the "vagrant" account.
+The RVM (Ruby Version Manager - https://rvm.io/) is installed on the "vagrant" account, as a "single-user" install (see [https://rvm.io/rvm/install](https://rvm.io/rvm/install)).
 RVM is then used to install the Ruby version used by the Rails application.

 ### SSL Certificates